Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Simulation Studies

-Simulation results on inference shown in Table~\ref{tab: sim1inference} deliver the following messages related to inference.
-First, compared with the classic inferential approach, bias-corrected inference via implementation of our bias-corrected ATE estimator and our bias-corrected variance estimator developed in Theorem~\ref{thm: conservative variance estimator for the bias-corrected estimator} has strong potential to evidently improve the coverage rate of a confidence interval, especially when incorporated with an appropriate method for estimating the generalized propensity scores.
-Second, the proposed bias-corrected Neyman-type confidence interval for the ATE, depending on the data-generating process and the implemented method for estimating the generalized propensity scores, may or may not be longer than the classic Neyman-type confidence interval.
-Third, implementation of the proposed dose assignment discrepancy caliper generally produces larger variance estimates across all estimators but generally higher coverage rates.
+The inference results in Table~\ref{tab: sim1inference} indicate that the proposed bias-corrected confidence interval, which is derived from the bias-corrected Neyman estimator and its corresponding bias-corrected variance estimator, usually achieves a higher coverage rate compared to the SATE confidence interval based on the conventional Neyman estimator.
+Additionally, applying the proposed dose assignment discrepancy caliper generally increases variance estimates across all estimators but also improves overall coverage rates.
+Also, the length and coverage of the bias-corrected confidence interval depend on the underlying data-generating process and the generalized propensity score estimators used.

-Both Table~\ref{tab: sim1est} and Table~\ref{tab: sim1inference} tell a unifying story: the classic Neyman estimator for the SATE can be substantially biased even if the covariate balance satisfies the commonly used criteria (e.g., the standardized difference in means of each covariate is small enough between matched individuals).
-The severity of bias depends on the outcome- and treatment dose-generating models.
-The proposed bias-correction framework has the strong potential to reduce estimation bias and improve confidence interval coverage, especially when incorporated with a powerful generalized propensity score estimation method.
+Tables~\ref{tab: sim1est} and~\ref{tab: sim1inference} convey a unified message: the common practice of constructing non-bipartite matching without a carefully designed caliper, ignoring post-matching covariate imbalance, and relying solely on the conventional Neyman estimator can introduce severe bias in SATE estimation and inference.
+This holds even when post-matching covariate balance meets commonly used empirical criteria.
+The severity of bias depends on the outcome- and treatment dose-generating processes.
+The proposed bias mitigation framework has strong potential to substantially reduce estimation bias and improve confidence interval coverage.

-\section{Data Application: Effects of the Social Distancing Policy On COVID-19-Related Outcomes}
+\section{Data Application: Re-Analyzing the Effects of Social Distancing Practice On COVID-19 Case Counts}

-Lockdown was a policy strategy implemented early in the COVID-19 pandemic as a way to enforce social distancing.
-Previous work estimated the effect of particular lockdown / social distancing measures on COVID-19-related outcomes, utilizing a variety of statistical inference methods like difference-in-differences, event study regression, among others (\citealp{courtemanche2020strong, wellenius2021impacts, abouk2021immediate}).
-Though lockdown policies may reduce cumulative COVID-19 cases and/or deaths, other studies document a variety of costs and potential harms of these policies (\citealp{thunstrom2020benefits, marroquin2020mental}).
-Calculating an accurate estimate for the average effect of social distancing on cumulative COVID-19 cases and deaths could help inform appropriate implementation of future lockdown / social-distancing policies.